Two beams are better than one: Enabling reliable and high throughput mmWave links: Related Work

-\textbf{Blockage and mobility: } BeamSpy~\cite{sur2016beamspy} and Beam-forecast \cite{zhou2017beam} provide a model-driven approach to handle blockage and mobility, respectively.
-However, they lack a unified framework to integrate both vulnerabilities and also suffer from high run-time optimization and table-lookup complexity.
-To recover from a complete outage, UBig~\cite{sur2018towards} performs efficient handovers and mmChoir~\cite{zhang2018mmchoir} proposes joint transmission from multiple base stations.
+$\blacksquare\;$ \textbf{Blockage and mobility: } BeamSpy~\cite{sur2016beamspy} and Beam-forecast \cite{zhou2017beam} provide a model-driven approach to handle blockage and mobility, respectively.
+However, they suffer from high run-time optimization and table-lookup complexity.
+To recover from a complete outage, UBig~\cite{sur2018towards} performs efficient handovers, and mmChoir~\cite{zhang2018mmchoir} proposes joint transmission from multiple base stations.
 These approaches may improve system reliability but add additional signaling overhead.
-Moreover, the fundamental difference is they use a single beam and are reactive.
-In contrast, \name proposes a mmWave system which utilizes multipath aware multi-beam patterns that are realigned proactively; therefore facilitating reliable and stable links without requiring additional signaling.

-\textbf{AoA estimation and tracking:} Location estimation using CSI from single or multiple gNBs can be used for both sensing and beam management~\cite{haider2016mobility, rasekh2017noncoherent,pefkianakis2018accurate,garcia2020polar,palacios2019leap}. \name's AoA estimation is built on the insights from these works but differ in the sense that \name doesn't need to estimate the user location but only the direction which requires only one gNB.
-Moreover, \name extends the past work to estimate direction of not only the direct path but it also simultaneously tracks all the multi-paths without requiring beam scan, but by leveraging unique multi-beam channel estimates.
-Moreover, \name avoids frequent AoA estimation from tedious beam scan and follows the approach of beam tracking with negligible overhead. \cite{loch2017zero} developed a mechanism to detect direction of user movement and adjust beam direction in small increments.
-Though they use 2-lobe pattern to detect mobility, they switch back to single-beam pattern for communication.
+Location estimation using extensive beam training from single or multiple gNBs are proposed in~\cite{haider2016mobility, rasekh2017noncoherent,pefkianakis2018accurate,garcia2020polar,palacios2019leap}.
+In contrast, \name performs tracking of the user without any training overhead. \cite{loch2017zero} developed a mechanism to detect the direction of user movement and adjust beam direction in small increments.
+Though they use a 2-lobe pattern to detect mobility, they switch back to a single-beam pattern for communication.
+The fundamental difference is they use a single beam and are generally reactive.

-\textbf{Beam Training:} Beam training based on exhaustive search \cite{jeong2015random,barati2015directional,zhou2012efficient}, hierarchical search~\cite{zhou2012efficient,barati2016initial, sur201560} incurs high delay proportional to the number of antennas which is significantly high for large phased arrays.
-For faster beam acquisition, \cite{abari2016millimeter,hassanieh2018fast,tsang2011coding, aykin2019smartlink, aykin2019multi} recently proposed to simultaneously use multiple beams to reduce the search space from linear to logarithmic in terms of number of discrete spacial directions.
-However, they focused on initial beam training of the system.
-In contrast, \name focuses on link maintenance and reliability and therefore is complementary to initial beam training approaches.
-A similar system \cite{aykin2019multi} proposes phase-coherent multi-beams for communication that is evaluated with simulations and lacks an end-to-end system design with beam tracking, constructive combining and super-resolution required for a practical system.